The Growth of Black Friday, and How to Make the Most of it

-But how can your business maximise sales across the period?
+But how can your business maximize sales across the period?

 With Australians and those in the UK set to spend, on average, almost $400 each and consumers in the US set to spend up to $485 each, as a business it is crucial to be well prepared for Black Friday spending.

-But, like Christmas time, many other businesses are also organising sale campaigns at this time, making it difficult for companies to stand out without offering deep discounts or overspending on advertising.
+But, like Christmas time, many other businesses are also organizing sale campaigns at this time, making it difficult for companies to stand out without offering deep discounts or overspending on advertising.

-Here’s how brands can prepare for the Black Friday sales period to capitalise on increased consumer attention and the rise in spending at this time.
+Here’s how brands can prepare for the Black Friday sales period to capitalize on increased consumer attention and the rise in spending at this time.

 First things first; invest in technology that improves customer engagement and the consumer’s online shopping journey in order to cut through the noise, Morgan says.